AlexandreAlunno/Project2_BookScraping/README.md

 categories_csv_files (empty folder to store csv and image, see last available script)
 ***
 Installation:\
+Set up a virtual environement: \
+In the cmd use the command: python -m venv <environment name> \

 To run the different scripts you'll need to install the requirements as defined in the requirements.txt file \
 Use the command : pip install -r requirements.txt
 ***